LNMMusic/optional/readme.md

 # Optional

 The `optional` package is a Golang package that provides a type called `Option` for representing optional values.
 It allows you to handle scenarios where a value may or may not be present.
+This include compatibility with dynamic types such as maps and JSON where the existence of a key may not be guaranteed.
+In this case the `Option` type can be used to represent the existence of a key and its value.

 ## Installation